Petra Joy

-Petra Joy (born 1964 in Kempten, West Germany) is a German feminist film director, film producer, TV producer, distributor, author, and photographer.
+Petra Joy (born 1964) is a German feminist film director, film producer, TV producer, distributor, author, and photographer.
 She lives in Brighton, England.
 Along with Candida Royalle, Annie Sprinkle, Maria Beatty, and others, she is one of the pioneers in producing pornography for women.
 Her genre is described as "art-core," meaning the focus is on sexuality from the female perspective, female pleasure, and creative, sensual play.
 Common themes in her erotic films include safe sex, men seen as sexual objects, female fantasies, and male bisexuality.

 Background

 Joy holds a master's degree in Film History from the University of Cologne.
 In 1990, she wrote her thesis on the representation of female sexuality in Nazi films.
 After graduation, she moved to England, where she worked for 10 years as a freelance producer and director for German television.
 Joy has directed and produced over 70 documentaries for international TV stations such as Channel 4, National Geographic, and WDR.
 Since 1990, the main focus of her work has been lifestyle and sexuality.
 A recurring topic was sexuality from a female perspective.
 Starting in 1992, she produced segments for “Liebe Sünde”, a programme about sex airing on the German satellite station Vox/Pro7.

 In 2003, Joy launched Strawberry Seductress, an intimate and creative erotic photo service for women and couples and film production company.
 In 2004, Joy filmed Sexual Sushi, her first alternative pornographic film for women.
 HarperCollins published her book How to Make Your Own Adult Video: The Couple’s Guide to Making Sensual Home Movies in 2006.
 She then shot Female Fantasies and Feeling it, not faking it!.
 In 2009, Joy established the Petra Joy Award, an international erotic film competition for first-time female directors.
 She runs “how to make your own creative porn” workshops and speaks on the subject of women and pornography across Europe.
 Joy curates and produces a feminist porn series called Her Porn and has shot a documentary called The Joy of Porn: My Life as a Feminist Pornographer.